SPHTech-Platform/terraform-aws-eks/modules/self_managed_nodes/README.md

 # EKS Self Managed Nodes

 This is an opinionated module to create one or more self-managed node groups on EKS.
-It depends on the `eks` module by making the following assunmptions:
+It depends on the `eks` module by making the following assumptions:

 - IAM Roles for Service Accounts is in use.
 - Therefore, all worker nodes will share one IAM role which has the necessary policies for EKS